House price balance shows biggest fall in a year - RICS

 "Fewer sellers are putting their homes up for sale and the ongoing problem of accessing affordable finance is not helping.
 If vendors want to sell their homes quickly, they will have to be realistic in their price expectations," said Peter Bolton King, RICS' global director for residential property.

-A lack of credit from banks is frequently blamed by the BoE, government and businesses for Britain's very slow recovery from its 2008-09 recession.
+A lack of credit from banks is frequently blamed by the Bank of England, government and businesses for Britain's very slow recovery from its 2008-09 recession.

-On August 1 the government and Bank of England launched a so-called Funding for Lending Scheme that offers banks cheaper finance if they increase lending to home-buyers and businesses.
+On August 1 the government and Bank launched a so-called Funding for Lending Scheme that offers banks cheaper finance if they increase lending to home-buyers and businesses.

 However, this has not as yet led to greater optimism among RICS members, who expect house prices to fall over the next three months and for the next year as a whole.